 Fixtures list

-We are excited to share the provisional swimming fixture schedule for the first half of 2025.
+We are excited to share the provisional swimming fixture schedule for 2026.
 This schedule outlines the key events planned for the year ahead, giving you an overview to help with planning and preparation.
+Events in red are club galas, where the coach selects the team, and in black are open meets, where the swimmer/parent enters the event.
+See Competing at Open Meets or Galas for more information.

 Open Meets and Gala's